 - Explain the mission of the National Ecological Observatory Network (NEON).

-- Explain the how sites are located within the NEON project design.
+- Explain the how sites are located within the NEON program design.

 - Explain the different types of data that will be collected and provided by NEON.

 To capture ecological heterogeneity across the United States, NEON’s design divides the continent into 20 statistically different eco-climatic domains.
 Each NEON field site is located within an eco-climatic Domain.

 To gain a better understanding of the broad scope of NEON watch this 4 minute long video.<iframe width="560" height="315" src="https://www.youtube.com/embed/39YrzpxVRF8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Please, read the following page about NEON's mission.

 The Spatial Design of NEON

 Watch this 4:22 minute video exploring the spatial design of NEON field sites.<iframe width="640" height="360" src="https://www.youtube.com/embed/zYr9vII-iu4" frameborder="0" allowfullscreen></iframe>